97 Reviews

 The character designs and stories are cute.
 The babies get into all kinds of appealing childlike shenanigans and adventures, like playing school, making a Mother's Day card for Granny, Sylvester tripping over a towel that wraps around his head and makes everyone else think he's wearing a cool hat, and more.
 The plots are relatable and perfectly capture childhood innocence.
 I don't know what else to say about them.

 The songs are catchy and sometimes funny.
 Most of them are parodies of children's songs, but some of them have their own original melodies.
 My favorite one might have to be either The Looney Riddle or Born to Sing, and both of them have entirely original tunes.
-The album version of the latter is a little bit longer and mentions some of the Looney Tunes who aren't mentioned in the version from the show and singing about things they do or are into (e.g., it mentions Yosemite Sam singing country music and Pepe Lepew singing love songs), which makes the album version even better!
+The album version of the latter is a little bit longer and mentions some of the Looney Tunes who aren't mentioned in the version from the show singing about things they do or are into (e.g., it mentions Yosemite Sam singing country music and Pepe Lepew singing love songs), which makes the album version even better!
 Some of the music videos have nods to the original Looney Tunes that never appear in the main story, like Wile Coyote chasing Roadrunner, Elmer Fudd hunting Bugs Bunny, Pepe Lepew being a lovesick skunk, and more.

 Like I said, the show is not without its flaws.
 Lola is one of the main characters, and she and Bugs have known each other since they were babies according to Baby Looney Tunes.
 However, Lola is not an original Looney Tune, and she and Bugs meet for the first time as adults in Space Jam.
 Computers, video games, a modern telephone, color TVs, and a Blue's Clues parody are present in various episodes.
 This is obviously set before the original Looney Tunes as far as I know, and those things didn't exist when the source material was being made.
-These items make me think maybe Baby Looney Tunes is non-canon.
+The aforementioned circumstances make me think maybe Baby Looney Tunes is non-canon.
 There are a number of Looney Tunes characters who appear in post-episode music videos but never in the episodes themselves, like Yosemite Sam, Gossamer, Marc Anthony, Michigan J. Frog, and even important Looney Tunes like Porky Pig, Roadrunner, and Wile Coyote.
 Petunia Pig, Porky's girlfriend and a minor character in the source material, appears in both episodes and music videos from time to time, but why not Porky?
 Also, it's unclear to me as to how old this show is.
 This page says it ran from 2001-2005, and the episodes' end credits have the same dates in them, but my mother once told me she watched this as a kid.
 She wasn't a kid during the aforementioned dates, and the modern technology we have today didn't exist when she was a kid.
 The show would be close to my age if the aforementioned original airdates are the right ones.
 Maybe this is a reboot of an older show.
 Anyway, this is still a good show regardless of these flaws.

 1 out of 1 found this helpful.
 Was this review helpful?
 Sign in to vote.